SCHEDULE OF SERVICES – (501) ACCOUNTS PREPARATION FOR AN INCORPORATED MICRO ENTITY (UNDER FRS105)

 It is your responsibility to keep proper accounting records that disclose with reasonable accuracy at any particular time the financial position of the company.
 It is also your responsibility to safeguard the assets of the company and for taking reasonable steps for the prevention of and detection of fraud and other irregularities with an appropriate system of internal controls.

-You are responsible for determining whether, in respect of the year concerned, the company meets the conditions for exemption from an audit set out in section 477 of the Companies Act 2006, and for determining whether, in respect of the year, the exemption is not available for any of the reasons set out in section 478 of the Companies Act 2006.
+You are responsible for determining whether, in respect of the year concerned, the company meets the conditions for exemption from an audit set out in section 477, 479A or 480 of the Companies Act 2006, and for determining whether, in respect of the year, the exemption is not available for any of the reasons set out in section 478 of the Companies Act 2006.

-You are also responsible for confirming that the company meets the qualifying conditions as a micro entity set out in the Small Companies (Micro-Entities’ Accounts) Regulations 2013.
+You are also responsible for confirming that the company meets the qualifying conditions as a micro entity set out in the Small Companies (Micro-Entities’ Accounts) Regulations.

 You are also responsible for making available to us, as and when required, all the company’s accounting records and all other relevant records and related information, including minutes of management and shareholders’ meetings.